Liver Cancer Treatment in Hyderabad — Expert Oncology Care Across 7 Locations

 Liver Cancer in Hyderabad — What You Need to Know

 Liver cancer is the sixth most common cancer worldwide and the third leading cause of cancer-related death, according to the World Health Organisation (WHO).
-In India — and particularly across Telangana and Andhra Pradesh — its incidence is significantly influenced by the high prevalence of chronic Hepatitis B and Hepatitis C infections, both of which are major risk factors for hepatocellular carcinoma (HCC), the most common form of primary liver cancer.
+In India — and particularly across Telangana and Andhra Pradesh — its incidence is significantly influenced by the high prevalence of chronic Hepatitis B and Hepatitis C infections, both of which are major risk factors for hepatocellular carcinoma (HCC), the most common form of primary liver cancer — explained clearly in this Mayo Clinic overview of liver cancer.

 Liver cancer is broadly categorised into two types: primary liver cancer, which originates in the liver itself, and secondary (metastatic) liver cancer, which spreads to the liver from another organ such as the colon, breast, or lung.
 Both require specialist oncology management — and both are treated at CION Cancer Clinics.